 Growth & Intensification

-The City of Regina monitors growth and development to help inform policy and planning decisions.
-View the status of development in new neighbourhoods updated January 1, 2021.
+The City monitors growth and development to help inform policy and planning decisions.
+View the status of development in new neighbourhoods updated January 1, 2023.

 The Official Community Plan (OCP) directs that 30 per cent of Regina’s growth over the next 20 years should occur within established areas as intensification.